soc-air/socair.github.io/pytorch/_posts/2020-02-23-DCGAN-using-PyTorch-CPP-Part-2.md

 So, starting first, we need to change `with_bias` to `bias` in our model definitions.
 The generator class in DCGAN uses Transposed Convolutions, and that's why we need to migrate from `torch::nn::Conv2dOptions` class to `torch::nn::ConvTranspose2dOptions` (this is because using `.transposed(true/false)` does not work anymore on `torch::nn::Conv2dOptions`).

 That is all for the changes we needed to make.
+To make it easy to track changes and use the code I wrote, I've made the project public on <a href="https://github.com/krshrimali/DCGAN-CelebA-PyTorch-CPP.git">GitHub</a>.
+Feel free to file an issue in case you hit a bug/error.

 Time to talk about results!

 ## Results